-Device management in operating system implies the management of the I/O devices such as a keyboard, magnetic tape, disk, printer, microphone, USB ports, scanner, camcorder etc.as well as the supporting units like control channels.
+Device management in the operating system implies the management of the I/O devices such as a keyboard, magnetic tape, disk, printer, microphone, USB ports, scanner, camcorder etc. As well as the supporting units like control channels.
 The basics of I/O devices can fall into 3 categories:

-Character device: delivers or accepts a stream of characters.
+Character device: it’s delivering or accepts a stream of characters.
 The individual characters are not addressable.
-For example printers, keyboards etc.
+For example, printers, keyboards etc.

 Network device: For transmitting data packets.